 The International Leadership Academy, a French immersion school in Lake Oswego, offers classes in preschool through 5th grade.

 The Portland French School operated in Johns Landing for years but closed it doors in 2011 due to financial problems.
 To take its place a charter school, the Le Monde Immersion School, opened.
 It started with kindergarten and first grade in the 2011-2012 school year, and then it will add one grade each year until reaching full strength at K-8.

 The German-American School offers classes through the fifth grade.
-Two schools offers Saturday classes are the Springleaf Chinese School and the Portland Japanese School at Park Plaza West− telephone: (503) 644-9579.
+Two schools offer Saturday classes are the Springleaf Chinese School and the Portland Japanese School at Park Plaza West− telephone: (503) 644-9579.